 Remove by Hand

 Knock the aphids off the plants, put on your garden gloves, pick them up, and put them in a bucket of soap water.
 You can also cut off the affected areas to avoid further spread.

 Add a few tablespoons of liquid soap to water and spray it on the affected parts of the plants.
 Make sure to soak the underside of the leaves.

-- Fast acting: kills listed insects in minutes and is effective against adult, larvae, and nymph stages of pests
+- FAST ACTING: Kills listed insects in minutes!
+Effective against adult, larvae, and nymph stages of pests

 Neem oil is a great way to say goodbye to pests and insects.
 However, it will also cause beneficial insects to leave.
 So only apply neem oil where necessary.